ARMmbed/lora-docs/docs/intro-to-lora.md

 #### Sending data constantly

-You cannot send data constantly because of duty cycle limitations.
-This is a requirement of using the open spectrum.
-If you send too quickly, sending will fail.
+You cannot send data constantly because of spectrum regulations.
+The spectrum that LoRa uses is unlicensed, but that does not mean that it's unregulated.
+For example, in Europe there are duty cycle limitations of 1% - you can only send 1% of the time.
+In the US there's dwell time, which requires you to wait at least 400 ms. between transmissions.
+If you do something that would violate these regulations, sending will fail.
 How fast you are allowed to send depends on the spread factor that you use.
 With a higher spread factor, it takes longer to send a message - though the chance that it will be received by a gateway increases.
 Thus, you need to wait longer before you can send again.
 During development, you can set the spread factor to SF7 (the lowest), so you can send every 6-7 seconds.

 LoRaWAN has a feature called Adaptive Data Rating (ADR), through which the network can control the spread factor.
 You probably want this enabled.